-The proposed BART-based survival g-formula were used in the analysis of the observational data, where we included baseline confounders: age, biological sex, race, the body mass index, admitted ward, admitted hospital, SBP at admission, and DBP at admission, as well as two time-varying confounders: SBP and DBP.
-To implement our Bayesian g-formula methods, we drew $25,000$ samples from each posterior distribution with the first $15,000$ discarded as burn-in iterations, and for each posterior sample of the model parameters, we generated $10,000$ Monte Carlo samples for the Monte Carlo integration to obtain samples of potential outcomes from its PPD.
-Similar to the simulation study, values of BART hyper-parameters were largely set as default, described in Section \ref{subsec:bart-spec}.
-For a reference comparison, we also applied the same parametric survival g-formula as described in the previous simulation study.
-Specifically, let $\tilde L_0$ denote the vector of previously mentioned baseline characteristics, and then separate linear regression models were fitted for$\mathrm{SBP}_t$ with $(\mathrm{SBP}_{t-1}, A_{t-1}, \tilde L_0')'$ as predictors, and $\mathrm{DBP}_t$ with $(A_{t-1},\mathrm{DBP}_{t-1},\mathrm{SBP}_t,\tilde L_0')'$ as predictors.
-A logistic regression model was fitted for the binary outcome $Y_t$ with $(\mathrm{SBP}_t,\mathrm{DBP}_t, A_{t-1},\tilde L_0')'$ as predictors.
-Results from the BART-based methods and the parametric approach are presented in Figure \ref{fig:YNHHS}.
+The proposed BART g-formula estimators are used in the analysis of the observational data, and we include the following baseline confounders: age, biological sex, race, the body mass index, admitted ward, admitted hospital, SBP at admission, and DBP at admission, as well as two time-varying confounders: SBP and DBP.
+To implement the BART estimators (BART-BS, BART-Cov, BART-Cov-BS), we draw $25,000$ samples from each posterior distribution with the first $15,000$ discarded as burn-in, and for each posterior sample of the model parameters, we generated $10,000$ samples for the Monte Carlo integration to obtain samples of potential outcomes from its PPD.
+The model specifications align closely with those in Web Appendices C.1 - C.3.
+For a reference comparison, we also applied the parametric NICE estimator.
+Specifically, let $\tilde L_0$ denote the vector of all baseline characteristics, and then separate linear regression models were fitted for $\mathrm{SBP}_t$ with $(\mathrm{SBP}_{t-1}, A_{t-1}, \tilde L_0')'$ as predictors, and $\mathrm{DBP}_t$ with $(A_{t-1},\mathrm{DBP}_{t-1},\mathrm{SBP}_t,\tilde L_0')'$ as predictors.
+A logistic regression model was fitted for the binary outcome $Y_t$ with $(\mathrm{SBP}_t,\mathrm{DBP}_t, A_{t-1},\tilde L_0')'$ as predictors (also see Web Appendix C.4).
+Results from the BART estimators and the NICE estimator are presented in Figure \ref{fig:YNHHS}.